lpsinger/userguide/procedures.rst

 .. _`Technical`: https://emfollow.docs.ligo.org/userguide/technical.html
 .. _`GraceDB`: https://gracedb.ligo.org/

-Within 5 min after GW trigger time: No human inspection !
+Within 5 min after GW trigger time: No human inspection!
 ---------------------------------------------------------

-1) First `preliminary notice`_ will be sent fully autonomously (not necessary attached to localization).
+1) The first `preliminary notice`_ will be sent fully autonomously (not necessary attached to localization).
 The trigger will be immediately visible under the LIGO/Virgo GW database `GraceDB`_.
 2) Second and others preliminaries: same content but does contain a localization (BAYESTAR for CBC events).

 Beware!
 Some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.